firebolt-db/godocs/docs/Overview/security.md

 ## Access control

 Access control ensures that the user has appropriate permissions to engage with the system or resources they attempt to use.
 At Firebolt, [role-based access control (RBAC)](../Guides/security/rbac.md) mechanisms are implemented for these purposes.
 In addition to supporting built-in roles, custom or user-defined roles can be created as well.
-While built-in roles already have a prebuilt set of permissions assigned, privileges can be assigned to user-defined roles (by using GRANT/REVOKE statements).
+While built-in roles already have a prebuilt set of permissions assigned, permissions can be assigned to user-defined roles (by using GRANT/REVOKE statements).

 The RBAC model is centered around the following principles:
 - Any object is  securable.
-- Any supported statement is guarded by a privilege (allowing no unauthorized actions).
+- Any supported statement is guarded by a permission (allowing no unauthorized actions).
-- The RBAC model is composable (effective privileges are the sum of role assignments).
+- The RBAC model is composable (effective permissions are the sum of role assignments).
 - Roles are hierarchical and can come with inheritance relationships.

-The key building blocks/concepts of the Firebolt RBAC model are: [roles](#roles), [users](#users), [objects, and privileges](#objects-and-privileges).
+The key building blocks/concepts of the Firebolt RBAC model are: [roles](#roles), [users](#users), [objects, and permissions](#objects-and-permissions).

 ### Roles